McCabe's 'The Threat' May Be Darkest Vision Of Trump Presidency Yet

 Later, after a chapter regarding his abrupt elevation to acting FBI director, McCabe returns to the chronology familiar to readers of memoirs — walking us through the relevant experiences of his early career with the bureau.
 Having a law degree and having worked as a lawyer, he finds himself investigating possible crimes by Russian oligarchs in the 1990s.
 Later he recounts how the bureau's focus shifted after the attacks of Sept.
 11, 2001, and how its resources were reallocated to that threat.

 But we have had more than a few books on these subjects, and McCabe eventually returns to the threat he clearly wants to alert the nation to now.
-He is also ready to defend himself against efforts to discredit his work at the Bureau, including the suggestion he conspired to harm the Trump campaign as a Democratic operative.
+He is also ready to defend himself against efforts to discredit his work at the FBI, including the suggestion that he conspired to harm the Trump campaign as a Democratic operative.

 Trump has made much of McCabe being married to a woman who ran for the state legislature in Virginia years ago as a Democrat.
 Jill McCabe's campaign received a contribution from Terry McAuliffe, who was then the state's Democratic governor.
 McAuliffe is a longtime friend and associate of Bill and Hillary Clinton.

-McCabe would doubtless have uncomfortable moments in a hearing into his performance in office and his handling of all relevant parts of the Russia probe.
+McCabe would doubtlessly have uncomfortable moments in a hearing into his performance in office and his handling of all relevant parts of the Russia probe.
 But such a hearing before a Senate committee with a massive TV audience watching would also be uncomfortable for plenty of others involved.

-McCabe's portrait of the Trump administration, and of the president himself, is as alarming as any we have seen so far — including those of journalists such as Bob Woodward and former staff such as Cliff Sims.
+McCabe's portrait of the Trump administration and of the president himself is as alarming as any we have seen so far — including those of journalists such as Bob Woodward and former staff such as Cliff Sims.
 Trump appears as an insecure bully who rules by instilling and enforcing fear.
 McCabe calls Trump "a deliberate liar who will say whatever he pleases to get whatever he wants."

-Note: A previous version of this story misspelled Lindsey Graham's first name as Lindsay.